javier-iaa/MIARMA/README.md

 Requirements
 ------------
-Matlab R2010b or later release. \
+Matlab R2022a or later release. \
 System Identification toolbox. \
 Optimization toolbox. \
 Signal Processing toolbox. \
 Statistics toolbox.

-*Note: for recent versions of Matlab (R2022) use the R2022 branch of the repository instead of main.
-Please be aware that, although other versions from R2010b to R2022a should work too, they are not tested.*
+Memory requirement: 8 Gb / 16 Gb recommended.
+In some particular cases where big models are required to model the signal properly a lot of memory might be required.
+When that happens it might be necessary to turn off the MATLAB array size limit to avoid that an error is thrown.
+Note, however, that it is advised to not abuse of paging memory allocation.
+If needed, a memory expansion is always a better solution than using paging memory allocation.

 Citing MIARMA
 -------------